 One caveat: SOC 2 reports come in two flavors.

-- Type 1, often an organization’s first-ever SOC 2 report, looks at controls governing data security and privacy at the time of the audit.
+- Type 1, often an organization’s first-ever SOC 2 report, looks at controls governing data security and privacy during the audit.

-- Type 2 reports discuss the effectiveness of your organization’s information security and privacy controls since your last SOC audit, which typically means one year.
+- Type 2 reports discuss the effectiveness of your organization’s information security and privacy controls since your last SOC audit, typically one year.